fbpx

 This subject provides an introduction to penetration testing also known as ethical hacking.
 Ethics and ethical behaviour play a central role.

-Indeed, during the course of this unit, students gain the knowledge and hacking skills required to systematically search for potential vulnerabilities in software, protocols and systems.
+Indeed, during the course of this subject, students gain the knowledge and hacking skills required to systematically search for potential vulnerabilities in software, protocols and systems.

 Students are also taught how to report those vulnerabilities so that they can be fixed.
 As such, communication also plays a crucial role in this unit.